Marchessault says he has not spoken with the Golden Knights regarding a new contract

 Marchessault signed a six-year contract in January 2018 worth $5 million a year.

-“We don't have a call yet or anything,” Marschessault before participating in the opening day of the World Series of Poker.
+“We don’t have a call yet or anything,” Marchessault said before participating in the opening day of the World Series of Poker.
 “They said they were interested to sign me.
 They have time until June 30 or so.”

 The Golden Knights did not immediately respond to a request for comment, but general manager Kelly McCrimmon said after the season he valued Marchessault for what he’s done on and off the ice.